josephdeeb/SENG300/README.md

 8. move the "index.php" file from the "seng300" folder and place it into the "htdocs" folder.

+9. create a folder named "journals" in the "seng300" folder

-9. click "Admin" beside "Apache". this will open the web app
+10. click "Admin" beside "Apache". this will open the web app